 When you pass this programme, you'll get this qualification:

 You'll be able to apply to enrol in our Level 5 programme, Toi Paematua - Diploma in Māori and Indigenous Art (Ngā Mahi ā Te Whare Pora).I want to use my qualification

 Use your weaving skills to contribute to your marae and community.

-This is a full-time programme that consists of 120 credits.
+This is a full-time programme that consists of 120 credits delivered over 38 weeks.
 Throughout the programme you will be required to attend:

 Option 1 (face to face delivery)

 You'll need to also complete learning activities designed to enhance your learning for approximately 21 hours per week.